Aliases for COCH Gene

 GeneCards Summary for COCH Gene

 COCH (Cochlin) is a Protein Coding gene.
-Diseases associated with COCH include deafness, autosomal dominant 9 and dfna 9 nonsyndromic hearing loss and deafness.
-An important paralog of this gene is MATN1.
+Diseases associated with COCH include Deafness, Autosomal Dominant 9 and Nonsyndromic Deafness.
+Gene Ontology (GO) annotations related to this gene include collagen binding.
+An important paralog of this gene is VIT.

 UniProtKB/Swiss-Prot for COCH Gene